Notes on Theory of Distributed Systems: Generalization to other models

 \section{Generalization to other models}

-To apply the argument to another model, the main thing is to replace the definition of a step and the resulting case analysis of 0-valent $De'e$ vs 1-valent $Dee'$ to whatever steps are available in the other model.
-For example, in asynchronous shared memory, if $e$ and $e'$ are operations on different memory locations, they commute (just like steps of different processes), and if they are operations on the same location, either they commute (e.g., two reads) or only one process can tell whether both happened (e.g., with a write and a read, only the reader knows, and with two writes, only the first writer knows).
+The FLP results extends to any asynchronous model where it is impossible to tell which of two events happened first.
+The main idea is to replace the definition of a step to whatever is available in the new model, and adapt the resulting case analysis of 0-valent $De'e$ vs 1-valent $Dee'$ as appropriate.
+For example, in asynchronous shared memory, if $e$ and $e'$ are operations on different memory locations, they commute (just like steps of different processes), and if they are operations on the same location, either they commute (two reads) or only one process can tell whether both happened (with a write and a read, only the reader knows, and with two writes, only the first writer knows).
 Killing the witness yields two indistinguishable configurations with different valencies, a contradiction.

-We are omitting a lot of details here.
-See \cite[§{}12.2]{Lynch1996} for the real proof, or Loui and Abu-Amara~\cite{LouiA1987} for the generalization to shared memory, or Herlihy~\cite{Herlihy1991waitfree} for similar arguments for a wide variety of shared-memory primitives.
+Loui and Abu-Amara~\cite{LouiA1987} first proved this generalization to shared memory using standard read-write registers.
+Herlihy~\cite{Herlihy1991waitfree} later provided similar arguments for a wide variety of shared-memory primitives that may provide additional operations beyond reads and writes.
 We will see many of these latter arguments in Chapter~\ref{chapter-wait-free-hierarchy}.

-\myChapter{Paxos}{2020}{} The \concept{Paxos} algorithm for consensus in a message-passing system was first described by Lamport in 1990 in a tech report that was widely considered to be a joke (see \url{http://research.microsoft.com/users/lamport/pubs/pubs.html#lamport-paxos} for Lamport's description of the history).
+\myChapter{Paxos}{2026}{} The \concept{Paxos} algorithm for consensus in a message-passing system was first described by Lamport in 1990 in a tech report that was widely considered to be a joke (see \url{http://research.microsoft.com/users/lamport/pubs/pubs.html#lamport-paxos} for Lamport's description of the history).
 The algorithm was finally published in 1998~\cite{Lamport1998}, and after the algorithm continued to be ignored, Lamport finally gave up and translated the results into readable English~\cite{Lamport2001}.
 It is now understood to be one of the most efficient practical algorithms for achieving consensus in a message-passing system with failure detectors, mechanisms that allow processes to give up on other stalled processes after some amount of time (which can't be done in a normal asynchronous system because giving up can be made to happen immediately by the adversary).

 We will describe the basic Paxos algorithm in §\ref{section-Paxos-algorithm}.
 This is a one-shot version of Paxos that solves a single agreement problem.
 The version that is more typically used, called \concept{multi-Paxos}, uses repeated executions of the basic Paxos algorithm to implement a replicated state machine; we'll describe this in §\ref{section-multi-Paxos}.